 - You’ll work closely with dedicated professors who regularly publish books, articles, poems, and creative nonfiction, and help guide you through the process of producing your own work.

-- As an English major, you’ll be eligible to work in the campus Writing Center, gaining valuable professional experience in teaching and editing.
+- As a Literature, Media, and Writing major, you’ll be eligible to work in the campus Writing Center, gaining valuable professional experience in teaching and editing.

 - Each year, some of the nation’s top poets come to campus for readings, class visits, and face-to-face meetings with students as part of the Visiting Writers Series.

 - You can earn credit toward your degree by completing internships with local companies, and we’ll work with you to find internship opportunities that align with your interests.

 About the Program